jrstendencia/NeonNexus/README.md

 Welcome!
-Below is the re-uploaded version of a website I worked on last January 2024 for a client.
+Below is the re-uploaded version of an e-commerce website I worked on last January 2024 for a client.

 ## Click here to see the [live view](https://iamjmt.github.io/) of a website named NeonNexus.